Other Scottish Country Dances for this Day

 Today's Musings, History & Folklore

+No "bird brain" for the hummingbird!
 The tiny hummingbird’s brain makes up 4.2 percent of its weight; proportionally, the largest of any bird’s!
-Studies have shown that hummingbirds can remember every flower they’ve ever visited, including on migration routes.
-They can figure out how long to wait between visits so the flowers have time to generate more nectar.
-And they can even recognize humans, and know which ones can be counted on to refill empty hummingbird feeders.
-With attributes such as these along with their diminutive size, beautiful plumage, and unusual and graceful flight abilities, it is no wonder that a group of hummingbirds is called a "charm."
+Studies have shown that hummingbirds can remember every flower they’ve ever visited, including those on migration routes.
+They know how long to wait between visits so the flowers have time to generate more nectar; and they can even recognize humans, and know which ones can be counted on to refill empty hummingbird feeders.
+With attributes such as these along with their diminutive size, beautiful plumage, and unusual and graceful flight abilities, it is no wonder that a group of hummingbirds is called a "charm." 🌺

 Hummingbirds in Oldenburg

 Hummingbirds are nectarivores and fall into nine main types: Topazes, Hermits, Mangoes, Brilliants, Coquettes, Patagona, Mountain Gems, Bees, and Emeralds.